dsfantasyleague/dsfantasyleague.github.io/money.md

 ## League Dues
 - $50 per team
 - League fees must be paid to Commish before Playoffs start (week 14)
+- Check Sleeper chat for additional info

 ## Payouts
+- Commish will pay winners 1 day after Playoffs have completed
 - Depending on total number of teams (10 or 12), using the 60/30/10 percentages:

 ### 10 Team - $500 pot